maple-labs/maple-docs/maple-sdk/installation.md

 # Installation

-This SDK is provided as a single package that can be installed using your favorite package manager.
+This SDK is provided as a single package that can be installed using package manager of your choice.

 ```
 npm install --save @maplelabs/maple-js